sumanthd17/sumanthd17.github.io/_pages/prospective.md

 ##### 🤖 Robustness to Model Biases:
 <!-- Given that one of the loftiest goals in machine learning is generalization, we need to ensure that -->
 Current large scale models tend to [rely on spurious biases to make the correct predictions](https://arxiv.org/abs/1803.02324).
-The reduction of undesirable biases could be done via data selection, as in [AFLite](https://arxiv.org/abs/2002.04108) or by altering [learning objectives](https://arxiv.org/abs/1909.03683).
+The reduction of undesirable biases could be done via data selection, as in [AFLite](https://arxiv.org/abs/2002.04108) or by altering the [learning objectives](https://arxiv.org/abs/1909.03683).
 However, the discovery of such biases is much trickier and task-dependent.
 Going beyond solutions presented in [AFLite](https://arxiv.org/abs/2002.04108), how can we find spurious correlations automatically?

 Particularly harmful are social biases in models, such as those which correlate surface markers of certain dialects with subjective attributes such as toxicity.
 [Social biases cannot be mitigated easily](https://arxiv.org/abs/2102.00086) and require rethinking data collection and task design, as we show in our [latest paper](https://arxiv.org/abs/2111.07997).